Male Fertility & The Fertile Life Method

 This study indicates the importance of men achieving the highest sperm count and motility possible.

 For sperm to mature it takes a minimum of 100 days (it take approximately 116 days for sperm production to be completed) It takes time and patience.
-What is in the ejaculate today was generated three months ago.
+Did you know that what is in the ejaculate today was generated three months ago.
 Semen analysis should be done with at least 3 days abstention and not more than 5 days.
 Acupuncture can be worked to coincide with an IVF cycle, with 2 -3 months preparation time before the cycle being optimal.

 Stress: Because stress affects hormone levels, this can in turn affect the hormones responsible for sperm production.